jonath92/Copilot/Readme.md

     - ID (unique identifier)
     - Title (string)
     - Description (string)
-    - Estimated Time to Complete (number, in hours)
+    - Estimated Time to Complete
 - A docker-compose to easily run the application locally
 - End2End tests to verify the functionality of the application

+# Training Structure